-You might have noticed your older dog slowing down as the years go by.
-Perhaps he is playing less and sleeping more.
-Although this may seem like the normal consequences of aging, arthritis could be to blame.
+You might have noticed your older dog slowing down in recent years.
+Maybe he is playing less and sleeping more.
+Although this might seem normal for an aging canine, arthritis could be to blame.

 What Is Arthritis?